Our Star-Spangled Story

 Our Star-Spangled Story is a year-long U.S. history course for grades one through four that reflects a Christian worldview and patriotic attitudes.
 It has many elements of a unit study since, along with the study of history, it incorporates literature, music, creative writing, geography, and art.
 In addition, coloring, drawing, singing, dancing, arts, crafts, games, recipes, and projects reinforce learning and help address children’s different learning styles.

-The course consists of six books published by Notgrass plus eight storybooks that you can borrow from the library or purchase.
+The course consists of six books published by Notgrass plus eight storybooks you can borrow from the library or purchase.
 The Notgrass course books are:

 • Our Star-Spangled Story: Part 1 and Part 2 (two separate books)